Netflix/metaflow-docs/docs/production/introduction.md

 Thus far the steps have involved a human in the loop, from [local development](/metaflow/introduction) to [scalable flows](/scaling/introduction).
 In contrast, a defining feature of production deployments is that they are fully automated.
 We achieve this by *scheduling flows* to run automatically on
-*a production-grade workflow orchestrator* so you don't need to write `run` manually to produce the desired results.
+*a production-grade workflow orchestrator*, so you don't need to write `run` manually to produce the desired results.

 ## Reliably Running, Automated Flows